cchauve/Callysto-Salish-Baskets/README.md

 #### ENSURE YOU OPEN AND RUN THE binder_init.ipynb NOTEBOOK PRIOR TO RUNNING ALL NOTEBOOKS.

+Once you launch the demo version via myBinder, you need to initialize the notebook dependencies via the binder_init.ipynb notebook, you can find it under the notebooks/ directory.

 Refer to this gif for visual aid.

 ![Demo](./notebooks/images/InitNB.gif)